Skills4EOSC Training Courses

 - Level: Beginner / Intermediate

-4.3 The Research community in Solid Earth Sciences
+4.2 The Research Community in Solid Earth Sciences

 Description: This training course is designed primarily for researchers, PhD students, and faculty members in the field of Solid Earth Sciences who wish to explore the practical application of Open Science (OS) and Research Data Management (RDM).
 The program is structured to demonstrate how Open Science and FAIR (Findable, Accessible, Interoperable, Reusable) principles are concretely implemented in the EPOS (European Plate Observing System) portal.
 Through practical examples and case studies, participants will gain essential skills to understand the importance of Open Science in the context of Earth Sciences, apply FAIR principles in geoscientific data management, effectively use the EPOS portal for research and data sharing, and integrate Open Science practices into their research work.